Whaleback: Drawbacks

-While there was some help from John D. Rockefeller when he was expanding his control in the steel industry, the design failed primarily due to problems with the hatches.
+While there was some help from oil tycoon John D. Rockefeller when he was expanding his control in the steel industry, the design failed primarily due to problems with the hatches.
 At first the hatches were "flush-mounted", and when closed looked almost like part of the hull.
 The hatch covers and the edges of the hatch openings, however, tended to warp or get bent in use, destroying the watertight seal.
 Later vessels had hatch coamings.
 While this was an improvement, it was not enough to make up for the relatively small size of the hatches: because the sides of the boats curved in, the hatches were not as wide as on traditional vessels.
 The unloading equipment was restricted in its movement, and there were often collisions between the unloading equipment and the hatch edges; slow loading and unloading increases costs.

 Whalebacks were vulnerable in collisions.
 Their low profile made them hard to see, and also led at times to the other ship riding up over the whaleback in a collision, such as the collision between Thomas Wilson and George Hadley.
 While metacentrically stable as originally built, their design has been accused of not responding well to major refits that may have made some of them top-heavy.
 For example, Samuel Mather was built as a conventional whaleback in 1892 and was refitted as a self-unloader in the winter of 1923–1924.
 The converted whaleback did not complete even one year of service; it foundered in a Lake Huron storm in September 1924.

 Historical perspective

 Whalebacks were the precursors of the turret deck ship of the late 19th and early 20th century, which like the whaleback had rounded hulls, but unlike the whaleback had conventional bows and sterns and a superstructure.

-Some have claimed that the whalebacks were the prototype for the standard lake bulk carriers to follow.
-While certain design features were adapted to more traditional hull designs (most of the self-powered whalebacks were "stern enders"), the whalebacks cannot be said to be the prototypes of all to follow.
-They were a unique variation on a principle of design that started with R.J.
-Hackett in 1869 and advanced with Onoko (the first iron-hulled Great Lakes bulk carrier) in 1882.
-These principles included the consolidation of above-deck cabins at the extreme forward and aft limits of the hull to leave a large open area above the hold for both loading and unloading equipment, as well as a nearly box-like cross section to the hull to enable heavy cargoes in shallow water.
+Rather than a prototype of the standard bow-helmed lake bulk carriers to follow, most whalebacks were "stern enders", a unique variation on the design that started with R. J. Hackett in 1869 and advanced with Onoko (regarded as possibly the first iron-hulled Great Lakes-style bulk carrier) in 1882.
+These "lakers" consolidated above-deck cabins at the extreme forward and aft limits of the hull to leave a large open area above the hold for both loading and unloading equipment, and had hulls with nearly box-like cross sections to allow maximum cargoes in shallow water.